MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Closing Facilities
 +++++++++++++++++++++++++
-To close a facility, the CHRIO can start by listing facilities.
+To close a facility, the CHRIO can start by Viewing facilities.

 .. figure:: /_images/chrio/07_a_closing_a_facility.png
     :scale: 100%